 Yee Tai "David" Chan Memorial Award

-Current donor-funded scholarships/awards supporting Educational Opportunity Program (EOP) students
+Current donor-funded scholarships/awards supporting the Educational Opportunity Program (EOP) students

 Restricted donor-funded scholarship supporting EOP students